t3rn/plugin-t3rn-executor/docs/HOW_TO_DEVELOP.md

-# Testing Guide for Eliza AI Plugin
+# Developing Guide for Eliza AI Plugin

 The Eliza Executor Plugin extends the functionality of the [t3rn](https://www.t3rn.io/) executor by incorporating AI-driven rebalancing decisions and strategy optimizations.
 In order to test this plugin, we have provided a `.env` file to quickly get up to speed.